gabbayron/Draw-And-Guess/README.md

-## Draw && Guess
+# Draw && Guess

 ### Game Rules
 * 2 players
-1 Player draw a random word - while the 2nd player needs to guess.
+* 1 Player draw a random word - while the 2nd player needs to guess.
+* First player to join the game - will draw, and the will guess.

-Created with :
+### Created with :

-Client - React
+* Client - React
-Server - NodeJS + Socket.IO
+* Server - NodeJS + Socket.IO
-Database - MySQL
+* Database - MySQL

 ### Run This Project Locally :
 #### Server